Time-saving ways to insert formulas into Excel

 COUNT(A1:C1) – Now it can count rows.

-Like the COUNT function, COUNTA counts all cells in a given rage.
+Like the COUNT function, COUNTA counts all cells in a given range.
 However, it counts all cells regardless of type.
-That is, unlike COUNT that only counts numerics, it also counts dates, times, strings, logical values, errors, empty string, or text.
+Unlike COUNT, which only counts numerics, it also counts dates, times, strings, logical values, errors, empty string, or text.

 =COUNTA(value1, [value2], …)